malienist/ragno/README.md

 This is the first release, I'll keep adding more features and functions to it.

 **Please feel free to use it, share it and fork it!**

+*Report all problems/bugs through 'Issues' on this Repo. *

 Thanks!